 10.1.1 Self-carrier and cross-carrier scheduling on the primary cell

 A UE can be configured for scheduling on the primary cell from the primary cell and from a secondary cell [12, TS 38.331].
-The UE is either not provided monitoringCapabilityConfig or the UE is provided only monitoringCapabilityConfig = r15monitoringcapability for the primary cell and for the secondary cell.
+The UE is either not provided monitoringCapabilityConfig for the primary cell or for the secondary cell, or the UE is provided only monitoringCapabilityConfig = r15monitoringcapability for the primary cell and for the secondary cell.
 The UE is not provided coresetPoolIndex on the primary cell or on the secondary cell.

 The SCS configuration μP for the active DL BWP on the primary cell is smaller than or equal to the SCS configuration μS for the active DL BWP on the secondary cell.

-If a UE indicates capability <FG 34-3> [18, TS 38.306] and the secondary cell is deactivated, or if the UE indicates capability <FG 34-4> [18, TS 38.306] and the active DL BWP of the secondary cell is a dormant DL BWP for the UE, α=1 applies for the procedures described in the remaining of this clause.
+If a UE indicates capability disablingScalingFactorDeactSCell [18, TS 38.306] and the secondary cell is deactivated, or if the UE indicates capability disablingScalingFactorDormantSCell [18, TS 38.306] and the active DL BWP of the secondary cell is a dormant DL BWP for the UE, α=1 applies for the procedures described in the remaining of this clause.
 If μP<μS, the UE determines MPDCCHtotal,slot,μP and CPDCCHtotal,slot,μP, and determines MPDCCHtotal,slot,μS and CPDCCHtotal,slot,μS, by including the primary cell only in the Ncells,0DL,μP downlink cells in j=03Ncells,0DL,j+γ∙Ncells,1DL,j, as described in clause 10.1.
 If μP=μS=μ, the UE determines MPDCCHtotal,slot,μ and CPDCCHtotal,slot,μ by including the primary cell once in the Ncells,0DL,μ downlink cells in j=03Ncells,0DL,j+γ∙Ncells,1DL,j, as described in clause 10.1.

 *** Unchanged text is omitted ***